BrianDmyszewicz/switching-to-linux/README.md

 # Switching to Linux

+!!!
+THIS GUIDE IS STILL WORK IN PROGRESS !!!

 ## Introduction

 This guide is intended for beginners who don't know anything about Linux (or even computers in general) but are willing to give it a try.
 It covers and attempts to simplify the choice of one's first Linux distribution, the process of its installation as well as the basic knowledge required to use it, including some major differences between Linux and other operating systems.
 This guide includes some subjective but necessary simplifications, to eliminate confusion for new users.
 Existing Linux users wishing to learn much more about their system can instead follow my "Understanding Linux" guide.